-Visual Micro is a free Arduino programming pugin that makes Microsoft Visual Studio 2008-2013 and Atmel Studio 6.1-6.2 into full Arduino programming environment.
-Supports all Arduino versions and all Arduino clones.
+Visual Micro is a free Arduino programming plugin that makes Microsoft Visual Studio 2008-2013 and Atmel Studio 6.1-6.2 into full Arduino programming environment.

 If you already have an Ide installed the installation takes just a few minutes then Arduino projects can be developed, compiled and then uploaded to your open source hardware.